SyafaHadyan/learn/src/Note/Rekayasa Perangkat Lunak/Bab2 (Bagian 1).md

 - Increased quality.
 - Higher chance of success over the waterfall model due to the development of test plans early on during the life cycle, e.g. unit test is planned during detail design phase.

+#### Kekurangan V

+- All requirements are known up-front.
+- Inflexible, like waterfall model.
+- Clients not being able to see the product until it is completely finished.
+- More time and resources.

 ### Prototyping

 ### Spiral